PasseckerLab/Neurokraken-book/_sources/controls.md

-# Controls and Task development
+# Controls, Task development and the .get-Interface

 ## task development